Prosecutor: Carlstadt Silencer Smuggler Had Guns, Ammo, Bullet-Proof Vests, More

 Matthew Moran, 48, was released by a judge following his arrest on charges of possessing prohibited weapons and devices – namely: silencers.

-Bergen County Prosecutor Mark Musella said his office was investigating international arms trafficking investigation with U.S. Homeland Security Investigations in Newark when Matthew Moran, 48, was “identified as a person of interest in receiving shipments of suppressors, also called silencers, meant to reduce the sound and muzzle flash generated from a gunshot.”
+Matthew Moran, 48, was “identified as a person of interest in receiving shipments of suppressors, also called silencers, meant to reduce the sound and muzzle flash generated from a gunshot,” Bergen County Prosecutor Mark Musella said Saturday.

+Moran was targeted during a joint investigation of international arms trafficking by his office and U.S. Homeland Security Investigations in Newark, Musella said.

-Moran bought them from a company based in China “and smuggled [them] though the mail to his residence,” the prosecutor said.
+Moran bought the silencers from a company based in China “and smuggled [them] though the mail to his residence,” the prosecutor said.

-Following a controlled delivery to his home on a quiet street around the corner from the K-8 Carlstadt Public School, members of both agencies moved in Thursday, conducted a search and arrested Moran, Musella said.
+Following a controlled delivery to his Jefferson Street home, on a quiet street around the corner from the K-8 Carlstadt Public School, members of both agencies moved in Thursday, conducted a search and arrested Moran, Musella said.

 They seized “numerous firearms, high-capacity magazines, thousands of rounds of ammunition and police-issued ballistic vests,” he said.